ben-everly/web/content/article/infinite-scroll-with-tree-structures-in-livewire.md

 component to manage infinite pagination and mount all the page components.
 We will also use a wireable data class to help the two components communicate.

-The `NodesPageData` classes primary responsiblity is to persist the cursors through requests.
-It will also allow us to pass a collection of nodes when initially mounting the component so we don't have to query the databaswe twice when initially mounting the component so we don't have to query the databaswe twice.
-On subsequent requests, page components will query all the nodes between its cursors in case nodes are added into the middle of a page.
-And finally, a `key` property based on the cursors will help uniquely identify each page.
+The primary responsibility of the `NodesPageData` class is to persist the cursors across requests.
+It also can store a collection of nodes, but they do not get persisted across requests.
+Those are only used when initially mounting a page to pass the nodes between components to avoid querying the database twice.
+Finally, a `key` property based on the cursors will help uniquely identify each page for dispatching events.

 ```php [app/Livewire/NodesPageData.php]
 <?php